All About Construction and Building Inspectors

-Example of Construction & Building Inspector Job Inspect structures using engineering skills to determine structural soundness and compliance with specifications, building codes, and other regulations.
+Job Description & Duties Inspect structures using engineering skills to determine structural soundness and compliance with specifications, building codes, and other regulations.
 Inspections may be general in nature or may be limited to a specific area, such as electrical systems or plumbing.

 - Monitor installation of plumbing, wiring, equipment, or appliances to ensure that installation is performed properly and is in compliance with applicable regulations.

-When polled, Construction and Building Inspectors say the following skills are most frequently used in their jobs:
+These are the skills Construction and Building Inspectors say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.